phil-smith-k/TaskStak/README.md

-task view --friday                  # Friday's staged tasks task view 2025-01-15                # Tasks staged for specific date task view --today --verbose         # Today's tasks with details task view --tomorrow -v             # Tomorrow's tasks with details
+task view --friday                  # Friday's staged tasks task view 2025-01-15                # Tasks staged for specific date task view --today --verbose         # Today's tasks with details task view --unstaged			    # Displays any tasks not yet staged to a task stak task view --tomorrow -v             # Tomorrow's tasks with details
 ```

 #### Stak for Today (Default)
 When running `task view` with no arguments, displays:
-- **Past staged tasks** (in red) - Tasks that were staged for previous days and need attention
+- **Past staged tasks** (in yellow) - Tasks that were staged for previous days and need attention
 - **Active tasks** staged for today
 - **Blocked tasks** from any date (keeps dependencies visible and prevents them from being forgotten)
 - **Tasks completed** today

 **Past Staged Tasks:**
 Tasks that were scheduled for previous days appear prominently at the top with a warning to ensure nothing gets lost or forgotten.
-These are shown in red with the number of days since they were originally staged (e.g., "from 3d ago").
+These are shown in yellow with the number of days since they were originally staged (e.g., "from 3d ago").

 #### Staks for Other Dates
 When viewing other dates (ex. `task view --tomorrow`), displays: